Thinking about planning a trip to paradise but wondering “is Tulum Mexico safe”?

 Watch your drink

-When you hit the bars in Tulum, be sure to watch out for your drink.
+When you hit the bars in Tulum town, be sure to watch out for your drink.
 Keep it in your hand at all times (don’t leave it on a table or bar) and actually keep an eye on it.
 Spiked drinks in Tulum is something that happens, but is completely avoidable so long as you don’t get totally hammered and watch what you consume.

 Oh, and don’t accept any open drinks from others… you never know what’s in them!